zamanzadeh98/MLP_mnit/README.md

 # MLP_mnit
-using multi layer perceptron on mnist dataset for digit classification.
+using multi layer perceptron on mnist dataset for digit classification